Here’s a story about two of our tour clients, who are best friends.

 Italian Fix tours have become a touchstone for many of our guests, a place for lifelong friends to connect and for new relationships to begin.

-Liz and Susan will be back again this year, along with almost everyone else from our 2016 Sicily trip.
-A group of women who didn’t know each other a year ago decided almost unanimously to travel together again.
+Groups of women who didn’t know each other a couple of years ago decided almost unanimously to travel together again.
 What can we say?
 We are a magnet for some of the most wonderful women out there!

 New friends met last year will be old friends this year, this year’s newcomers will be next year’s old friends, and so it goes.